 Terms of Service

 A terms of service page is a legal document that outlines how you and your visitors should interact with each other on your website.
-This includes how visitors can use the content on your website, how they can report any violations of your terms of service, etc.
+This includes how visitors can use the content on your website or how they can use your products and services.

 Use a terms & conditions generator like Termly to create it.